Body

 These experiences aren’t problems to solve.

 The body doesn’t exist apart from life.
+It responds continuously as life unfolds.

-The body holds things like:
+• The body holds things like:

-effort and fatigue
+• Effort and fatigue

-tension and release
+• Tension and release

-comfort and discomfort
+• Comfort and discomfort

 Physical experience often reflects pressures or supports coming from elsewhere in life, even when the source isn’t immediately obvious.

-The body isn’t something to override or control.
+• The body isn’t something to override or control.

 It reflects limits as well as capacity.